 Eating in Hong Kong on a Budget – Cha Chaan Tengs

 Cha Chaan Teng roughly translates to Tea Restaurant.
 People go to these places to ‘Yum Cha’, which literally means drink tea, but colloquially means to eat food and drink tea.
 Cha Chaan Tengs offer set meals of local style food paired with local drinks like Lemon Tea and Milk Tea.

 Cha Chaan Tengs are super common in Hong Kong, but most only have menus in Chinese.
 If you’re feeling adventurous, give it a go.
-If you want to get the Cha Chaan Teng feel, but prefer menus you can read, then Tsui Wah is probably the best option for you.
+Sometimes they have pictures.
+If you want to get the Cha Chaan Teng feel but prefer menus you can read, then Tsui Wah is probably the best option for you.

 A lunch or afternoon tea set meal with a drink, soup and main course normally costs somewhere between HK$40-60.